Episode 3 – Layan’s Cabin

 Hiss.
 Crackle.

 Layan: Tenzing!
-Good to hear you buddy!
-I have that young cub, Jaak up here in my cabin.
-He decided to go for a hike in the snow on his own, and well… it got dark and the aroma of my fish gumbo got the better of him and he decided to stay for supper!
-Can you get up to Altai’s cabin and let him know he is safe for the night – I’ll see him safely back down the trail in the morning once this old nor’ lazy has blown through – over!
+Good to hear you, buddy!
+I have that young cub, Jaak, up here in my cabin.
+He decided to go for a hike in the snow on his own, and well… it got dark and the aroma of my fish gumbo got the better of him, and he decided to stay for supper!

-Layan: The young cub and I are very much obliged Tree Cat! – This is Ridge Cat – out!
+Layan: The young cub and I are very much obliged, Tree Cat!
+This is Ridge Cat — out!

 With that, the radio gave one last defiant hiss, and with a slight crackle Layan flipped the power switch and it fell silent.